charlezvictor/BCG-PowerCo-Project/README.md

 # BCG-PowerCo-Project
-Will 20% discount in energy tariff reduce customer churn?
+Will 20% discount in energy prices reduce customer churn?